Cosmology Without Windows: Quadratic Estimators for the Galaxy Power Spectrum: Demonstration on BOSS DR12

 In the above subsections, we have considered the application of the quadratic power spectrum estimators to the power spectrum multipoles of a single BOSS DR12 chunk, which has both large volume ($1.46h^{-3}\mathrm{Gpc}^3$) and relatively low number density ($\bar{n} \sim 2\times 10^{-4}h^3\mathrm{Mpc}^{-3}$).
 Furthermore, its window function is remarkably compact, as shown in Fig.\,\ref{fig: rand-power-spectrum}.
 The power spectrum of the random particles (and hence the window function) is less than $1\%$ of its zero lag value even by $k = 0.01\hMpc$, and drops significantly beyond this.
-In practice, we have omitted the first two $k$-bins ($k<0.01\hMpc$) from all plots in this work, due to their contamination by systematic and integral-constraint effects.
-These results indicate that one may not expect a significant improvement when using the ML weights instead of FKP, matching the conclusions of this work.
+In practice, we have omitted the first two $k$-bins ($k<0.01\hMpc$) from all plots in this work, due to their contamination by systematic and integral-constraint effects, \resub{arising from the unknown mean galaxy density and imperfectly subtracted foreground modes.} These results indicate that one may not expect a significant improvement when using the ML weights instead of FKP, matching the conclusions of this work.
 We argue that it is still useful to implement the quadratic estimator however (even in FKP form), due to the useful property of the resulting spectra being free from the survey window function, and leading order shot-noise and discretization artefacts.
 Furthermore, the ML approach offers the useful feature that the Fisher matrix and bias terms can be computed directly from the simulation suite used to define the fiducial cosmology, and does not lead to much increased computation time.
 The analysis presented in Appendix \ref{appen: pix-options} provides further proof of this notion, whereupon the fiducial FKP power $P_\fkp$ is reduced by a factor of $10$ to $P_\fkp = 10^{3}h^{-3}\mathrm{Mpc}^3$, considerably below the amplitude of the observed power spectrum multipole at $k=0.25\hMpc$.
 If the estimated power spectrum multipoles had strong dependence on $P_\fkp$, this would indicate that the survey had some significant anisotropy, and one may expect stronger constraints to be wrought from the ML estimator.
 In fact, we find very similar power spectrum estimates in this case, suggesting that the impact of the spatially varying number density $n(\vr)$ is small here.

 We may compare the above conclusions to the results of Ref.\,\citep{2019JCAP...09..010C}, which used an optimal quadratic estimator to compute the local-type primordial non-Gaussianity (PNG) parameter $f_\mathrm{NL}^\mathrm{loc}$ from the eBOSS quasar sample over a broad redshift range.
 The study found $\sim 15-40\%$ improvements in $\sigma(f_\mathrm{NL}^\mathrm{loc})$ (depending on the quasar PNG response), drawing a significantly different conclusion to that of this work.
 However, this analysis takes a somewhat different approach; whilst we have opted to construct estimators for the galaxy power spectrum itself, Ref.\,\citep{2019JCAP...09..010C} opted to measure $f_\mathrm{NL}^\mathrm{loc}$ directly, and took into account the evolution of the density field across the sample.
 In this case, the principal difference between the optimal and FKP estimators lies in weighting the galaxies differently as a function of redshift, which, combined with the large redshift range of the sample ($0.8<z<2.2$), leads to the increased precision $f_\mathrm{NL}$ measurements.
 If one was concerned with measuring just the power spectrum at a single effective redshift and the redshift range was small, we would expect smaller gains, as found here.